 What is amortization?

 When you take out a mortgage, you agree to pay principal and interest over the life of the loan.
-Because your interest rate is applied to the balance, as you pay down your balance, the amount you pay in interest changes.
+Because your interest rate is applied to the balance, as you pay down your balance, the amount you pay in interest changes over time.

 At the beginning of your loan, a hefty percentage of your payment is applied to interest.
 With each subsequent payment, you pay more toward your balance.

 Let’s say you’re repaying a 30-year mortgage for $400,000 at 4.5% interest.
 According to your mortgage’s amortization schedule, your first payment is $2,027.
 But amortization means that payment allocates $1,500 to interest and only $527 to the principal.
 By the time you make your last payment, you’re paying only $8 in interest and $2,019 toward the balance.

 What about interest-only loans?